rancher/elemental-toolkit/docs/content/en/docs/Creating derivatives/Packer/build_images.md

 weight: 4
 date: 2017-01-05
 description: >
-  This section documents the procedure to build a custom QCOW, VirtualBox and a Vagrant images with the cOS packer templates
+  This section documents the procedure to build a custom QCOW, VirtualBox and a Vagrant images with the Elemental packer templates
 ---

 ![](https://docs.google.com/drawings/d/e/2PACX-1vT-ZugVPCUCffRbfko-tOoTyRIpqjtgvQgQn74lckTZCjMLIakEJKRPwyjFL7tGEmKE8DDMVSZBEZ9u/pub?w=1223&h=691)